The new S&W M&P Sport is the rarest of items—an affordable AR-15 rifle with excellent reliability and overall performance.

 The M&P 15 Sport is an entry-level AR-15.
 However, in this case, the rifle features a proven, quality lockwork and first-class features.
 The package is basic—a black rifle with a single Magpul 30-round magazine.
 There is no quad rail, but it does come with a modified GI-style handguard.
 If you wish, the flat top receiver offers a place to park an optical sight.
 The rails are marked for easy repeatability if you remove and wish to remount the sight.

 If you look further, you find a rifle with a properly staked carrier key riding with the bolt assembly.
-Most AR-15s and other parts guns do not have a properly staked carrier key.
+Most AR-15s and other parts-guns do not have a properly staked carrier key.
 The rifle does not have a forward assist lever or dust cover.
 With modern loads, the forward assist may be redundant; there is little that cannot be done by racking the bolt with the cocking handle.
 The barrel is of good steel and coated with Melonite.
-I have used several Smith & Wesson pistols with this covering and have no complaints.
+I have used several Smith & Wesson pistols with this coating and have no complaints.

 Both the bolt carrier and carrier key mentioned earlier are chrome plated.
 The barrel is stamped one turn in nine inches, ideal for most .223-caliber projectiles.
 The rifle is a flat top design.
 The rear sight is a modern aperture that folds down and pops back up with ease.
 The front sight is the standard AR-15 adjustable post.